+TOUR INCLUSIONS

-TOUR INCLUSIONS - Full-time access to expert historian and author James M. Scott - Full-time logistical tour manager - · Expert local battlefield guides throughout the itinerary - Roundtrip Airport Transfers (when arriving and departing on scheduled group tour dates) - Two nights at the historic Las Casas Filipinas Acuzar Hotel in Bataan - Two nights at the Clark Marriott Hotel, the only five-star hotel north of Manila - Two nights at The Manila Hotel, site of General Douglas MacArthur's pre-war apartment - · One night at the Corregidor Inn - Private, first-class, air-conditioned motor coach transportation - · Personal listening devices on all included touring - 7 breakfasts, 4 lunches, and 4 dinners - · Beer, wine, and soft drinks with included lunches and dinner - Welcome and Farewell Receptions - Informative map book including useful maps and archival images to be used throughout your journey - Personalized luggage tags and customized name badge
+- Full-time access to expert historian and author James M. Scott - Full-time logistical tour manager - · Expert local battlefield guides throughout the itinerary - Roundtrip Airport Transfers (when arriving and departing on scheduled group tour dates) - Two nights at the historic Las Casas Filipinas Acuzar Hotel in Bataan - Two nights at the Clark Marriott Hotel, the only five-star hotel north of Manila - Two nights at The Manila Hotel, site of General Douglas MacArthur's pre-war apartment - · One night at the Corregidor Inn - · Private, first-class, air-conditioned motor coach transportation - · Personal listening devices on all included touring - 8 breakfasts, 5 lunches, and 6 dinners, and 1 reception - · Beer, wine, and soft drinks with included lunches and dinner - Welcome and Farewell Receptions - Informative map book including useful maps and archival images to be used throughout your journey - Personalized luggage tags and customized name badge

 VICTORY IN THE PACIFIC

-World War II in the Philippines
+World War //-in the Philippines

-Bataan, Corregidor, and Manila

-with James M. Scott
+Bataan, Corregidor, and Manila Featuring James M. Scott

-\$6,499 \$5,999 per person based on double occupancy \$8,499 \$7,999 single occupancy

-When booked by December 30, 2020. \$129 per person taxes and fees is additional.
+\$6,499 \$5,999\ double occupancy, \$8,499 \$7,999\ single occupancy \\$129 per person taxes and fees is additional.

-Photo: Buildings that where shelled during World War II.

-Corregidor, Philippines.
-Courtesy of Patrick Nairne / Alamy.

 Day One:

-ARRIVALS / TRANSFER TO BATAAN After morning arrivals into Manila Ninoy Aquino International Airport (MNL), transfer to the province of Bataan.
+ARRIVALS / TRANSFER TO BATAAN

+After morning arrivals into Manila Ninoy Aquino International Airport (MNL), transfer to the province of Bataan.
 The Bataan Peninsula overlooks the northern entrance to Manila Bay with the island of Corregidor just to the south.
 For the Americans in Bataan in 1941, the peninsula was designated the site for a major defensive stand in the case of a Japanese invasion.
 Under War Plan ORANGE-3, which was the product of almost a half-century of planning for conflict with Japan, American forces would concentrate fighting in central Luzon and deny the use of Manila Bay to the Japanese Navy.
 After arrival to Las Casas Filipinas de Acuzar, enjoy an evening reception and dinner getting to know your fellow travelers.

 Accommodations: Las Casas Filipinas de Acuzar (R, D)

-Day Two: BATAAN DEATH MARCH The morning tour begins at the Bataan Death March Kilometer Zero in the town of Bagac.
+Day Two: BATAAN DEATH MARCH

+The morning tour begins at the Bataan Death March Kilometer Zero in the town of Bagac.
 One of two markers for the start of the "Bataan Death March," this point marks the start of the march moving west toward Balanga.
 The group will symbolically walk a one-kilometer stretch of the March, arriving at marker two.
 Turning south, the group will visit the Kilometer Marker Zero at Mariveles, the starting point at the southern tip of the peninsula.
 After circling Mount Mariveles, arrive at the Mt.
 Samat Shrine, which honors the Filipinos and Americans who fell defending the country and serves as a gathering point for commemorations such as the Day of Valor held each April 9.
 The final stop is the Balanga Elementary School where General Edward King was interrogated underneath the mango trees following the surrender of more than 70,000 men.

-Accommodations: Las Casas Filipinas de Acuzar (B, L) Itinerary ltinerary ltinerary
+Accommodations: Las Casas Filipinas de Acuzar (B, L)